FinanzOnline sets the standard: mandatory 2-factor authentication from October!

 Veröffentlicht am

-From October 1, 2025, 2-factor authentication at Finanzonline in Austria is mandatory to increase security.
+From October 1, 2025, 2-factor authentication will be mandatory at FinanzOnline in Austria to increase security.

 Ab 1.
 Oktober 2025 ist die 2-Faktor-Authentifizierung bei FinanzOnline in Österreich verpflichtend, um die Sicherheit zu erhöhen.

-From October 1, 2025, 2-factor authentication at Finanzonline in Austria is mandatory to increase security.
+From October 1, 2025, 2-factor authentication will be mandatory at FinanzOnline in Austria to increase security.

-Finanzonline sets the yardstick: Mandatory for 2-factor authentication from October!
+FinanzOnline sets the standard: mandatory 2-factor authentication from October!

-From October 1, 2025, the Finanzonline platform will introduce a mandatory two-factor authentication (2FA) in Austria.
-This measure aims to significantly increase the security of the platform and was referred to by Finance Minister Markus Marterbauer as an international showcase solution.
-According to the new regulations, it is still possible to get in touch with the tax office offline and to do tax matters with forms.
-The introduction of 2FA is based on proven security standards that are already established in banking to strengthen the trust of users and to offer better protection against digital threats.
+From October 1, 2025, the FinanzOnline platform will introduce mandatory two-factor authentication (2FA) in Austria.
+This measure aims to significantly increase the security of the platform and was described as an international model solution by Finance Minister Markus Marterbauer.
+According to the new regulations, it is still possible to contact the tax office offline and handle tax matters using forms.
+The introduction of 2FA is based on proven security standards that are already established in the banking industry to strengthen user trust and provide better protection against digital threats.
 Gailtal Journal reports on these significant changes.

-Two-factor authentication is a proven method to increase the safety of online accounts.
-It not only requires a username and a password, but also an additional authentication step, which is provided by a separate transmission channel.
-Loud Online security.gv.at Various methods for authentication can be used, including knowledge (e.g. password), possession (e.g. ATM card) and biometric features (e.g. fingerprint).
-This offers additional protection for sensitive data in times of rising cyber threats such as phishing and malware attacks.
+Two-factor authentication is a proven method for increasing the security of online accounts.
+It requires not only a username and password, but also an additional authentication step provided by a separate transmission channel.
+Loud Onlinesicherheit.gv.at Various methods can be used for authentication, including knowledge (e.g. password), possession (e.g. ATM card) and biometric features (e.g. fingerprint).
+This provides additional protection for sensitive data in times of increasing cyber threats such as phishing and malware attacks.

-The 2fa can, like in Bmf.gv.at mentioned, can also be restored if users forget your access data or lose the recovery code.
-If the restoration code is available, the restoration is quite easy: After registration at Finanzonline, the user can enter the recovery code to reset the authentication and register a new device.
+The 2FA can, as in BMF.gv.at mentioned, can also be restored if users forget their login details or lose the recovery code.
+If the recovery code is present, recovery is quite simple: After logging in to FinanzOnline, the user can enter the recovery code to reset authentication and register a new device.

-However, if the recovery code has been lost, users must go to the Finanzonline login page and select the "Forgot or blocked password or blocked" option.
-The entry of the social security number, an official photo ID and the user name are required.
-After the successful reset, an initial fun word is provided with which the user can log in again and re -establish the 2FA.
+However, if the recovery code is lost, users must go to the FinanzOnline login page and select the “Forgotten or blocked password” option.
+You will need to enter your social security number, an official photo ID and your user name.
+After the successful reset, an initial password is provided with which the user can log in again and set up 2FA again.

-By implementing 2FA, the Ministry of Finance sees a clear improvement in security for the users of Finanzonline.
-However, users must weigh the associated additional effort.
-Nevertheless, this measure could prove indispensable in order to counter the challenges of digital security and better protect personal data.
+By implementing 2FA, the Ministry of Finance sees a clear improvement in security for FinanzOnline users.
+However, users must weigh the additional effort involved.
+Nevertheless, this measure could prove indispensable to address digital security challenges and better protect personal data.